raximnuraliyev/Barry-Discord-Bot/README.md

 ## What's New (Sep 2025)

-- **Advanced Invite Moderation:**
+**What's Working (Sep 2025):**
-  - Barry now deletes Discord server invites, times out repeat offenders (1 min, 5 min), and bans after multiple violations.
+- Invite moderation: Barry deletes Discord server invites and escalates punishments for repeat offenders.
-- **Obfuscated Word Detection:**
-  - Barry detects and deletes messages containing offensive words, even if users use leetspeak, Unicode, or punctuation to bypass filters.
-- **/alert Command:**
+- Obfuscated word filtering: Detects and deletes disguised banned words.
-  - Any member can use `/alert` to notify all mods in #barry-mods and DM them with a reason.
-Great for reporting rule-adjacent behavior.
+- `/alert` command: Notifies all mods in #barry-mods and DMs them with a reason.
-- **Improved Inactivity Reporting:**
-  - Daily and periodic inactivity checks, with mod notifications and user tracking.
+- Inactivity reporting: Daily and periodic checks, mod notifications, and user tracking.

 ## Table of Contents